 It runs several financial assistance programs and initiatives for early-career or first-time filmmakers to support the development, production, marketing, and distribution of Australian drama and documentary screen content.

-The agency invests in Australian film and television and offers sector-building programs and funding through Screen Australia’s First Nations Department.
+The agency invests in Australian film and television.
+It offers sector-building programs and funding through Screen Australia's First Nations Department.

 Making Movies: Introduction to Digital Filmmaking – The University of Adelaide

-This film-making course in Adelaide teaches the practicalities, the contingencies, and the aesthetics of movie-making.
+This filmmaking course in Adelaide teaches the practicalities, contingencies, and aesthetics of movie-making.